AnnuMC/Supply-Chain-Analysis/README.md

 From Manufacturing dashboard it is evident that only 23% of manufactured products passed the quality inspection on first test.
 Cost of maufacturing is above 90 for around 10+ products while there dependency with lead time is not that correlated.Highest production volume is for SKU76 and product with highest defect rate is SKU42

-Logistics dashboard depicts the no of products, cost and shipping time of differnt carriers, modes and routes Sales dashboard provides correlation between top sold products and revenue,top priced products and revenue, top cost product and revenue.
+Logistics dashboard depicts the no of products, cost and shipping time of differnt carriers, modes and routes.

+Sales dashboard provides correlation between top sold products and revenue,top priced products and revenue, top cost product and revenue.
 Skincare products generates the maximum revenue followed by haircare and cosmetics